maargenton/go-fileutils/README.md

 folders with extended glob pattern, and atomic file operations.

-To help support non-unix platforms, it also includes ad set of functions that are similar to those found in package "path/filepath", but represents all path using '/' as a separator, and preserves a trailing path separator commonly used to represent directory names.
+To help support non-unix platforms, it also includes ad set of functions that are similar to those found in package "path/filepath", but but using '/' as path separator, and preserving trailing separator for directory filenames.

 ## Installation